Satanic Temple billboard condemns corporal punishment in Texas schools

 But Springtown ISD Superintendent Mike Kelley said the information put out on Thursday is misleading at best.

 "We haven't practiced it in several years," said Kelley.
-"And parents have to opt in, with a written authorization, for it even to be an option.
-It isn't opt out now."
+"It's not a deal where parents can opt out, it's parents have to opt in.
+They have to sign a letter care requesting corporal punishment be utilized."

-Kelley said administrators can also choose not to participate, and that all of the district's current staff have chosen not to use it.
+Kelley said administrators can also choose not to participate, and that all of the district's current staff use other disciplinary techniques.

+"I had no idea these folks were interested in Springtown ISD," said Kelley, who noted the message was posted during the district's spring break week.

-The Protect Children Project website is the temple’s online hub for promoting the “inviolability” of the body.
+The group says its Protect Children Project website is the temple’s online hub for promoting the “inviolability” of the body.

 “The Protect Children Project utilizes the First Amendment to protect public school students from being subjected to corporal punishment, solitary confinement, physical restraints, and the deprivation of bathroom access as these abusive practices violate our religious belief of bodily inviolability,” the site reads.